 Study at NAU Partner Schools in the Netherlands and Switzerland.
 Learn about Europe–the people, the customs, the nature of the European hospitality industry–while traveling throughout the continent.

-Applications will be available the year of the trip through the Center for International Education.
+Applications will be available during the year of the trip through the Center for International Education.
 View the trip information here.

 Course Details & Cost Tab Open